-Another good way to stop the binge eating and boredom is to prep your day’s meals after breakfast.
-This way you won’t be hungry while cooking (which is always a reason for snacking during prep) AND when you are worn out from your day of schooling, cleaning or Zoom calling, you won’t need to think “What’s for tea?”.
+Another good way to stop binge eating and boredom is to prep your day’s meals after breakfast.
+This way, you won’t be hungry while cooking (which is always a reason for snacking during prep), AND when you are worn out from your day of schooling, cleaning or Zoom call, you won’t need to think, “What’s for tea?”.

 At this point, you can get your housework done.
-If you are working or schooling, try to fill up your afternoon and leave your morning open for you, and your space.
+If you are working or schooling, try to fill up your afternoon and leave your morning open for you and your space.
 This also includes cleaning.
-Remember, living in a mess can leave you feeling that way, so, try to start your day concentrating on you and your needs.
+Remember, living in a mess can leave you feeling that way, so try to start your day by concentrating on yourself and your needs.

 We are so super busy with life that we forget to stop.
 When you have no time to meditate, they say that is the time to meditate.
-So give yourself time towards the end of the afternoon to slow down, or even stop.
+So give yourself time towards the end of the afternoon to slow down or even stop.
 You do not need to sit still or even find a peaceful place.
-Just spend some time reflecting on what you achieved today, what you would like for your evening.
+Just spend some time reflecting on what you achieved today and what you would like for your evening.

 Research has found that positive thinking can help stress management and even play an essential role in overall health and well-being.